aubreyrjones/nos_link/readme.md

 Prerequisites
 -------------
-You'll need ruby.
-I'm using 1.8; but, it should work with 1.9 as well.

-You'll also need the 'trollop' rubygem.
-I use it for command-line arguments processing.
-This is the only ruby dependency.
+You'll need Ruby 1.9+.
+Or jRuby 1.6+.
+They should operate identically, but the startup time on jRuby is three times longer.
+[Ruby 1.8 used to be supported, but there are several significant improvements in 1.9.]

 If you're running apt-based linux, here is the basic recipe to get up to speed.
 This may not be the ideal way to install this stuff, but it's the easiest. rpm- or source-based distros will use basically the same approach.

-    > sudo apt-get install ruby rubygems
+    > sudo apt-get install ruby1.9
-    > sudo gem install trollop

 On windows, I'm not entirely sure what to do.
-But, you need to install ruby from http://www.ruby-lang.org and rubygems from http://rubygems.org.
-Then you tell rubygems to install 'trollop', and you should be good to go.
+But, you need to install ruby from http://www.ruby-lang.org.

-On osx...
-I have no idea.
+On osx... you have ruby 1.8 as the default.
+I'm not sure what you need to do.
+Soon, nos will be available as an entire development environment and will ship with jRuby.

 Usage
 -----

-    nos_link -o output_binary assembly_module [space separated list of additional modules]
+    nos_link assembly_module [space separated list of additional modules]

+The default output file is 'out.dcpu16' in the current directory.
+If you want something else, the '-o' command line switch will allow you to specify any name you like.

-Try --help for more options.
+Try --help for more information and options.

 Assembler Syntax and Directives